darkdoon/audio-object/README.md

 During an automation a property of an AudioObject is updated from it's audio param value at the browser frame rate.
 Changes are
-<code>Object.observe</code>-able, or observable using that technique
+<code>Object.observe</code>-able (or observable using that technique
-where you redefine the getter/setter (remembering to call the original at some point).
+where the getter/setter is redefined).

 ## AudioObject(audioContext, inputNode, outputNode, params);